joshnickson/bank-tech-test/README.md

 As a client
 So that I can keep on track of my finances
-I would like to view a bank statement in chronological order
+I would like to view a bank statement in reverse chronological order
 ```